weakish/gister/README.md

 For the first time, you need to run `gister init` to associate your GitHub account and configure the directory to store local copies of your gists.

-After that, you may run `gister fetchall` to fetch all your gists to local.
+After that, you may run `gister sync` to fetch all your gists to local.

-Warn: `fetchall` can only fetch up to 10 million gists for you.
+Warn: `sync` can only fetch up to 10 million gists for you.
 If you have more than 10 million gists, you need to modify the source of `gister` yourself.

 ### publish